apptainer/apptainer-userdocs/networking.rst

 ***********

 Passing the ``--net`` flag will cause the container to join a new network namespace when it initiates.
-New in {Singularity} 3.0, a bridge interface will also be set up by default.
+New in {Project} 3.0, a bridge interface will also be set up by default.

 .. code::